airtap/airtap/doc/travis-ci.md

 That's it!
 Lets look at the important lines.

 * `devDependencies` simply tells [npm](https://npmjs.org) what to install before running tests.
 Travis will actually do this for us via the `npm install` command in our project directory.
-* `scripts` will be run by travis via the `npm test` command to actually run our tests.
+* `scripts` will be run by Travis via the `npm test` command to actually run our tests.
 Tests will consider passing if this command returns successfully.
 You can actually test it locally by running `npm test` in your terminal.

 ### 5. final step

 The final step is very important.
 Remember how we configured the `.airtaprc` file in our local home directory with our sauce username and key?
-Well, we need to somehow get those keys to travis.
+Well, we need to somehow get those keys to Travis.
 Again we *don't want to commit cleartext keys* into our repo.
-Luckily travis has an awesome feature called [secure environment variables](http://about.travis-ci.org/docs/user/build-configuration/#Secure-environment-variables).
-This lets us encrypt those environment variables and make them available to our build on travis.
+Luckily Travis has an awesome feature called [secure environment variables](http://about.travis-ci.org/docs/user/build-configuration/#Secure-environment-variables).
+This lets us encrypt those environment variables and make them available to our build on Travis.

-First, install the travis rubygem which will create the encrypted variables.
+First, install the `travis` rubygem which will create the encrypted variables.
 (Alternatively, you can use the [travis-encrypt](https://www.npmjs.com/package/travis-encrypt) if you haven't rubygem).

 ```shell
 gem install travis
 ```

-Once travis has installed, run the following commands
+Once `travis` has installed, run the following commands

 ```shell
 travis encrypt SAUCE_USERNAME=<sauce username> -r <travis-username>/<repo> --add